pandas-dev/pandas/doc/source/getting_started/index.rst

 Coming from...
 --------------

-Currently working with other software for data manipulation in a tabular format?
-You're probably familiar to typical data operations and know *what* to do with your tabular data, but lacking the syntax to execute these operations.
-Get to know the pandas syntax by looking for equivalents from the software you already know:
+Are you familiar with other software for manipulating tablular data?
+Learn the pandas-equivalent operations compared to software you already know:

 .. raw:: html